mhaidarhanif/rewinds/README.md

     - [x] v2 normalized form method
     - [x] Tailwind CSS support
     - [x] New dev server with config for HMR/HDR (hot module/data reload)
-- [x] Ready to use and 100% customizable UI components with React, Tailwind CSS, Radix UI
+- [x] More than 50 of ready to use and 100% customizable UI components, including layouts and demo examples
   - [ ] Rich text or WYSIWYG editor with TipTap
   - [ ] Keyboard shortcuts with cmdk
 - [x] Preselected styles, colors, fonts, icons, and responsive design